HACC2016/devleagueforhomeless/README.md

 #### Getting Started

 1. Fork and clone the repository.
-Install dependencies with: npm install
+2. Install dependencies with: `npm install`

-2. Run `
+3. Run the application with `nodemon server.js`

 ***This application features***
   - Google Maps
   - Geolocations